Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Summary of Main Results

-In Figure~\ref{fig:phaseDiag} we plot the Open-DMFT phase diagram as a function of $r$ (the dimensionless drive-to-loss ratio) and $J/U$, for different values of the lattice connectivity $z$, together with the Gutzwiller mean field phase boundary corresponding to the $z=\infty$ limit~\footnote{We are not limited to the coordination numbers we spanned in Fig. \ref{fig:phaseDiag} and we can run Open-DMFT equations for smaller values of $z$, but computing the phase diagram becomes particularly challenging, as it moves towards higher drive-to-loss $r$ values, as shown in Fig. \ref{fig:phaseDiag}, which are numerically hard to access requiring bigger Hilbert space sizes. }.
+In Figure~\ref{fig:phaseDiag} we plot the DMFT phase diagram for our Bose-Hubbard model as a function of $r$ (the dimensionless pump-to-loss ratio) and $J/U$, for different values of the lattice connectivity $z$, together with the Gutzwiller mean field phase boundary corresponding to the $z=\infty$ limit~\footnote{We are not limited to the coordination numbers we spanned in Fig. \ref{fig:phaseDiag} and we can run DMFT equations for smaller values of $z$, but computing the phase diagram becomes particularly challenging, as it moves towards higher pump-to-loss $r$ values, as shown in Fig. \ref{fig:phaseDiag}, which are numerically hard to access requiring bigger Hilbert space sizes. }.
 For a given fixed value of $z$ we find a critical line $r_c(J)$ separating a small-hopping normal phase where the bosons remain incoherent, $\langle b_i\rangle=0$, from a large hopping phase where the system develops a local order parameter breaking the $U(1)$ symmetry of the master equation.
-A first striking result that clearly appears from Figure~\ref{fig:phaseDiag} is that upon decreasing the connectivity, i.e. increasing the strength of quantum fluctuations on top of the Gutzwiller mean field result, the phase diagram changes substantially.
-In particular the broken symmetry phase shrinks and moves toward larger values of drive.
-The shape of the phase boundary is also largely affected by finite connectivity corrections, much more than what one could have expected from the equilibrium case~\cite{strandWernerPRX2015}, in particular the re-entrant behavior of the normal phase found in mean-field disappears for small $z$.
-These are first signature of the importance of the correlations captured by Open-DMFT and our NCA impurity solver.
-Below we further elaborate on the origin of this effect and its physical interpretation, leaving to Sec.~\ref{sec:results} for further details.
+A first striking result that clearly appears from Figure~\ref{fig:phaseDiag} is that upon decreasing the connectivity, i.e. increasing the strength of fluctuations on top of the Gutzwiller mean field result, the phase diagram changes substantially.
+In particular the broken symmetry phase shrinks and moves toward larger values of pump and hopping.
+Interestingly, the DMFT corrections to the phase diagram turn out to be substantially larger than for equilibrium lattice bosons~\cite{AndersEtAlPRL10,andersWernerNJP2011,strandWernerPRX2015}.
+The effect of finite-connectivity fluctuations is however not only quantitative.
+As we are going to discuss below, and more extensively in Sec.~\ref{sec:results}, these corrections arise from a qualitatively new physics that is captured by the DMFT/NCA description of the normal phase and completely missed by Gutzwiller mean-field theory.

-A transition in a Bose-Hubbard like model as a function of the hopping might look at first sight analogous to the equilibrium Mott to superfluid one.
-Instead, we show that both the properties of the normal phase and its instability are very different from their equilibrium counterparts and come with features which are unique to the driven-dissipative setting.